Difference between revisions of "Biggie Zuze" - Pindula

 Coaching Career

 Zuze was appointed acting coach for Dynamos after the firing of Lloyd Mutasa in May 2018.
-Zuze has been part of the coaching staff for Monomotapa Football Club, Triangle United Football Club and Ngezi Platinum Football Club, and most of his time he was the assistant coach except in 2012 when he was the head coach at Monomotapa Football Club.
+Zuze has been part of the coaching staff for Monomotapa Football Club, Triangle United Football Club and Ngezi Platinum F.C., and most of his time he was the assistant coach except in 2012 when he was the head coach at Monomotapa Football Club.
+Won the One Wallet Cup with Triangle in 2014, beating Dynamos on penalties.

 Trivia